 Jewish Studies Graduate Fellowship Program

-Last year, the Stroum Center for Jewish Studies launched a brand new Graduate Fellowship program.
-Thanks to the generosity of community supporters, four outstanding graduate students received $3,000 grants to support research related to Jewish Studies.
+The Stroum Center for Jewish Studies launched a new Graduate Fellowship program in 2012.
+Thanks to the generosity of community supporters, every year a cohort of outstanding graduate students will receive $3,000 grants to support research projects related to Jewish Studies.

 The goal of the Jewish Studies Graduate Fellowship is to build an intellectual community around Jewish Studies.
 Fellows participate in a workshop series to foster professional development and advance their research agendas.
 All awardees present their work at a Spring Research Symposium in Spring Quarter.
 Click here to learn more about last year’s fellows.